Angelica Root Essential Oil

 Angelica Root Essential Oil is a phototoxic oil.
 Several sources indicate that Angelica Root Oil contains bergapten, the same constituent that is responsible for the phototoxicity of Bergamot Essential Oil.
 (See below Safety Information section for more info).

-Constituents: a-pinned, camphene, B-pinene, sabinene, d-3-carene, a-phellandrene, myrcene, limonene, B-phellandrene, cis-ocimene, trans-ocimene, p-cymene, terpinolene, copaene, bornyl acetate, terpinen-4-ol, cryptone, B-bisabolene, humulene monoxide, tridecanolide, pentadecanolide.
-[B. Lawrence, "Angelica Root Oil," Perfumer & Flavorist, December/January 1977, 31, cited in Salvatore Battaglia, The Complete Guide to Aromatherapy (Australia: The Perfect Potion, 1997), 140.]
+Source: B. Lawrence, "Angelica Root Oil," Perfumer & Flavorist, December/January 1977, 31, cited in Salvatore Battaglia, The Complete Guide to Aromatherapy (Australia: The Perfect Potion, 1997), 140.

 Avoid Angelica Root Oil during pregnancy and diabetes.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 84.]

-General Safety Information: Do not take any oils internally and do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin without advanced essential oil knowledge or consultation from a qualified aromatherapy practitioner.
+Do not take any oils internally and do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin without advanced essential oil knowledge or consultation from a qualified aromatherapy practitioner.
+For general dilution information, read AromaWeb's Guide to Diluting Essential Oils.
 If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use oils only under the proper guidance of a qualified aromatherapy practitioner.
-Use extreme caution when using oils with children and give children only the gentlest oils at extremely low doses.
-It is safest to consult a qualified aromatherapy practitioner before using oils with children.
-A skin patch test should be conducted prior to using an oil that you've never used before.
-Instructions on conducting a skin patch test and more safety information can be found by visiting the Safety Information page.
+Use extreme caution when using oils with children and be sure to first read the recommended dilution ratios for children.
+Consult a qualified aromatherapy practitioner before using oils with children, the elderly, if you have medical issues or are taking medications.
+Before using this or any essential oil, carefully read AromaWeb's Essential Oil Safety Information page.
 For in-depth information on oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.